antcolag/tools/docs/dom.md

 	dom.html `<div>${document.createElement('span')}</div>`,
 	dom.emmet `div>${document.createElement('span')}.emmet>{hello world!}`
 )
-// in the console you can see the builded DocumentFragment instancies
+// in the console you can see the built DocumentFragment instancies
 ```

 DomPrinter